Roshan21424/mahapranaalika-client-project/README.md

 ---

-## 💼 About the Client
-*Infravue* is a leading construction and interior design company with a rich background in architecture, design, and on-site execution.
-The web app was developed to present their services, gallery, and contact modules in a professional digital format.

----

 ## 🎯 My Role
 As a *Freelance React Developer*, I was responsible for:
 - Designing and implementing the entire frontend UI.